 Ableton Live bucks the trend of traditional DAWs and in doing so makes it the clear choice for those making electronic music.
 If you mainly record bands then give this a miss as the interface doesn’t lend itself to multi-track recording.
 For all things electronic, the interface is slick and intuitive, and can even improve with the aid of a good MIDI controller.
 This is an amazing creative tool, and one which no serious DJ or electronic music producer can afford to be without.

-Reason has been around for a while now and is now in its 9th iteration.
+Reason has been around for a while now and is now in its 10th iteration.
 I first used Reason to make electronic music 10 years ago, and the newest version is better than ever.
-The Reason I used to know didn’t have the ability to record from external source, but that has all changed.
+The program I used to know didn’t have the ability to record from external source, but that has all changed.
 Reason is still primarily a music creation tool, but it now offers the functionality of a traditional DAW and can be used to record external instruments.
 What sets Reason apart from other software programs is the quality and versatility of the software instruments it provides

 The Reason session screen contains the usual musical arrangement view and mixing channels that are common throughout pretty much every DAW software.
 What Reason does differently is incorporate a browser window and an effects/instrument rack too.